Courses for 2016

 Experience engineering in a fun and hands-on way by creating, designing, and building.
 Participate in a different project each class day.
 Construct and test houses with earthquake shake tables, and design and build your own bridge.
 Be prepared for interesting and fun-filled challenges.

-Discover what it takes to become a fashion designer as you design several lines of clothing including active, formal, and resort wear. class day.
-Develop a design portfolio and come up with your own creation on a mini dress form.
+Discover what it takes to become a fashion designer as you design several lines of clothing including active, formal, and resort wear.
+Develop a design portfolio with collages, accessories, mini purse forms and come up with your own creation on a mini dress form.

 Instructors: Richard and Amy Nafshun; additional $5 fee for supplies